 What Is In This Pangrattato Recipe?

 Fresh Rosemary Leaves.
 The herbs you choose to add to the dish will affect its flavour profile significantly.
-Here, we have chosen to go with Fresh Rosemary Leaves as the herb of our choice.
+Here, I have chosen to go with Fresh Rosemary Leaves as the herb of our choice.

 How To Make Pangrattato?

-Put the bread into the food processor and beat the mixture until it crumbs.
+One: Put the bread into the food processor and beat the mixture until it crumbs.
 Chop rosemary leaves and add to the bread crumbs.

-In a frying pan, heat oil and butter until sizzling.
+Two: In a frying pan, heat oil and butter until sizzling.
 Then add the crumb mixture to the pan, mix well and fry over medium heat until golden brown.

-Sprinkle over rice or pasta to serve.
+Four: Sprinkle over rice or pasta to serve.

 Top Tips!